lf-edge/ekuiper/docs/en_US/guide/rules/incremental.md

             {"op":"DataSourcePlan_2","info":"StreamName: demo, StreamFields:[ inc_agg_col_1 ]"}
 ```

-From the above execution plan, it can be seen that during the execution of this rule, its plan has changed from `WindowPla`n to `IncAggWindowPlan`, indicating that data entering this window will be directly computed rather than cached in memory.
+From the query plan above, you can see that when this rule runs, its plan changes from `WindowPlan` to `IncAggWindowPlan`.
+This means that data entering this window will be directly calculated instead of being cached in memory.

-## Scenarios Where Incremental Computation Cannot Be Used
+## Scenarios Where Incremental Calculation Cannot Be Used

-When there is an aggregate function that inherently cannot be computed incrementally, enabling incremental computation will have no effect, as shown in the following rule:
+If an aggregate function itself cannot be incrementally calculated, enabling incremental calculation will have no effect, as shown in the following rule:

 ```json
 {